 Our restaurant review of the newly-reimagined Beaches & Cream Soda Shop takes a look at the expanded and redesigned interior of the ice cream spot at Yacht & Beach Club Resort.
 This Walt Disney World dining review features thoughts on atmosphere, food photos, and our take on whether it’s still worth doing a meal or dessert here.

-For starters, Beaches and Cream Soda Shop participates in the Disney Dining Plan as a one-credit table service restaurant.
-Due to lower than average prices, it is not a good use of a DDP credit, though.
-Additionally, Beaches & Cream accepts the Tables in Wonderland card for a 20% discount and also offers 10% off discounts to Annual Passholders and Disney Vacation Club members.
+For starters, Beaches and Cream Soda Shop accepts the Tables in Wonderland card for a 20% discount and also offers 10% off discounts to Annual Passholders and Disney Vacation Club members.
+Normally, it would also participate in the Disney Dining Plan as a one-credit table service restaurant but that has been temporarily suspended.

 This follows Beaches & Cream being overhauled for the second half of last year as it expanded into the adjacent Lafferty Place Arcade and Ariel’s Restaurant.
 The new-look Beaches & Cream has since reopened with over double the size, which should help with demand.
 But does Beaches & Cream still have the same delightful design and alluring ambiance?
 We stopped in to have lunch and find out…